What is the best water saving device? You.

 Rinse fruit and vegetables in a pan instead of running water continuously and use the water for indoor and outdoor plant watering.

-Keep a bottle of drinking water in the refrigerator instead of running the tap for cold water.
+Keep a bottle or jug of drinking water in the refrigerator rather than running the tap for cold water.

 Plan ahead so that frozen food doesn't need to be thawed under running water or fill a bowl with cold water to thaw the food.

 Use a small amount of water and a lid on a pot when cooking.
 This method uses less water.
 Save the water from cooking vegetables for soups gravies, sauces or outdoor plants.

 Washing machines use anywhere between 100 – 200 litres of water per load.
 Operate washing machines at full capacity and/or if your machine has a "suds-saver" feature, be sure to use it as this feature reuses the clean rinse water for washing the next load.